GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 3. Click **Info**.
 4. Click **View Signatures**.
 > _The **Signatures** pane appears._<br><br/>
-5. In the **Signatures** pane, hover on the name of the signer you want to check; then, click the small down arrow.
+5. In the **Signatures** pane, hover on the name of the signer you want to check; then click the small down arrow.
 6. Click on **Signature Details**.
 7. The signer’s name as applied to the certificate is listed, along with the Certification Authority (CA).
 Click the **View** button.
 8. A pop-up window appears.
 Be sure that the **General** tab is selected.
 The valid dates of the certificate are listed.
 More technical details, such as the certification path and key usage values, are shown under other tabs.